czechtech/libqsharedsettings/README.md

     cd libqsharedsettings-master/test
     qmake && make

-To see the demonstration, launch (and leave executing) the test program from two different terminals.
+To see the demonstration, launch the test program.

     ./test

-Each time "test" is executed it changes a QSharedSetting with the key "RandomNumber".
+When "test" is executed it adds some settings, changes a setting, and removes a couple settings.
+The screen output occurs within Qt's main event loop.
+To truely appreciate what QSharedSettings can do, launch (and leave executing) the test program from two different terminals.
+Ctrl-C interrupts the program to exit.

 To Do
 -----

-- Add a bool moreChanges() method to allow applications to batch settings changes.
-- Change the signal to be settingsChanged(QStringList keys)?
 - Get away from the internal manual polling!
 - Consider a mechanism to control which settings are shared, which are not.